 Can you provide the top 3 highlights of your in-house career and state how they have moulded you as a legal professional?

-If I had to choose my main leadership and management achievement I would highlight helping, from a legal and regulatory point of view, the digital transformation of Telefónica and its subsidiary Tuenti.
-In this last case with a business model based on a social network to a completely different business model that joins a telecommunications service with an internet one through an OTT-based app in the cloud, and in both cases based on innovation and technology as differentiating elements, creating unique and pioneering data and digital global products.
-We are exporting these to all Telefónica customers around the world by creating a new digital relationship of trust with them based on security, transparency and control over data, placing the privacy at the centre in order to drive digital confidence.
+If I had to choose my main leadership and management achievement I would highlight leading, from a legal and regulatory point of view, the digital transformation of Telefónica and its subsidiary Tuenti.
+In this last case with a business model based on a social network to a completely different business model that joins a telecommunications service with an internet one through an OTT-based app in the cloud, and in both cases based on innovation and technology as differentiating elements, creating unique and pioneering digital global products.
+We are exporting these to all Telefónica customers around the world by creating a new digital relationship of trust with them based on security, transparency and control over data, placing the privacy user at the centre in order to drive digital confidence.

 In this scenario, legal advice became a strategic element linked to the taking of decisions inside the organisation.
 That is; creativity, management and planning to provide practical solutions suitable to each project seeking a very clear objective – bringing valuable perspectives and legal security to the table.